openedx/edx-documentation/en_us/install_operations/source/birch.rst

 What is the Birch Git Tag?
 ******************************

 The Git tag for the Birch release is **named-release/birch**.
 You use this tag to identify the version of Open edX code that is the Birch release.

-The following Open edX Git repositories have the Git tag **named- release/birch**:
+The following Open edX Git repositories have the Git tag **named-release/birch**:

 * edx-platform
 * configuration